Lauren Dunne Astley Memorial Fund mini-grant program

-The annual mini-grant program of the Lauren Dunne Astley Memorial Fund offers small grants of up to $2,000 for innovative, creative projects related to the LDAMF mission.
-Since its outset in 2012, the mini-grant program has awarded nearly $200,000 in small grants to over 125 individuals and organizations working to make a difference in the areas of healthy teen relationships, the arts, and community service.
-We are proud to have supported such a variety of initiatives that have changed and enriched lives, promoted balance and safety in relationships, and carried Lauren’s joyful, creative and independent spirit out into the world.
+Since its launch in 2013, the annual mini-grant program of the Lauren Dunne Astley Memorial Fund has offered small grants of up to $2,000 for innovative, creative projects related to the LDAMF mission.
+To date, the program has awarded nearly $300,000 in seed grants to over 170 individuals and organizations working to make a difference in the areas of healthy teen relationships, the arts, and community service.
+We are proud to have supported such a broad range of impressive initiatives over the years, work that has changed and enriched lives, promoted balance and safety in relationships, and carried Lauren’s joyful, creative spirit out into the world.
+She would have been 32 by now!

 Help the Movement Move!
 Learn about three toolsets for school systems and universities